-Halifax Transit's Access-A-Bus service is a shared ride, door-to-door, transit service for persons who are unable to use the conventional transit system due to physical or cognitive disabilities.
+Access-A-Bus is a shared ride, door-to-door, transit service for persons who are unable to use the conventional transit system due to physical or cognitive disabilities.
 Access-A-Bus is available to provide transportation to medical appointments and to allow you to participate in social, personal, and recreational activities.

 You may qualify for the Access-A-Bus service if you: